luisenoz/luisenoz.github.io/_posts/2020-10-27-Ch1-TheIntro.md

-# A SUMMARY OF CHAPTER 1 - The Introduction
+# A CHAPTER 1 - The Introduction

 ## Deep Learning is for everyone!!!